 Your cruise carry on bag is a super-important part of your Caribbean cruise packing list.
 I always pack mine first, before I even start packing suitcases.
 What you do (or don’t!) put in this bag can really make or break your enjoyment of embarkation day.
 Choose a bag that you can also use for your airline carry on, as a beach bag, and for walking around in port.

 I like using my anti-theft travel bag for a cruise carry on bag.
-It’s large enough that I can fit all my embarkation day essentials, but not so huge that I get annoyed carrying it around.
+It’s large enough that I can fit all my embarkation day essentials, but not so huge that I’m annoyed carrying it around for hours.
 Your room won’t be ready for a while, so don’t take a bag that’s too big.

 Cruise carry on bag basics: